UoA-eResearch/tangibles/README.md

 The Penan people of Malaysian Borneo were traditionally nomads of the rainforest.
 They would leave messages in the jungle for each other by shaping natural objects into language tokens and arranging these symbols in specific ways -- much like words in a sentence.
 With settlement, the language is being lost as it is not being used by the younger generation.
 We report here, a tangible system designed to help the Penan preserve their unique object writing language.
 The key features of the system are that: its tangibles are made of real objects; it works in the wild; and new tangibles can be fabricated and added to the system by the users.
 Our evaluations show that the system is engaging and encourages intergenerational knowledge transfer and thus has the potential to help preserve this language.

 ## Overview
 Tangibles is built with the [Meteor](https://www.meteor.com/) framework.
 The user interface is created with [Angular JS 1](https://angularjs.org/) and [Angular Material](https://material.angularjs.org/latest/).
+The tangibles are drawn and touch points recognised with the [Konva.js](http://konvajs.github.io/) library.
 [Angular UI Router](https://github.com/angular-ui/ui-router) is used to navigate between different pages of the app.
 Data is stored in MongoDB.
 The Tangibles app can be deployed as a website, an Android app (4.4 and above) or an iOS app.

 ### Software dependencies
 * To build the Android apk you need a computer with an Ubuntu or MacOS operating system.
 You also need to install Android Studio and the Java JDK.
 Make sure your environment variables are set correctly.
 See the [Meteor tutorial](https://www.meteor.com/tutorials/angular/running-on-mobile) for more details.